codidact/co-design/docs_src/utilities/javascript.md

 description: Co-Design comes with a standard JavaScript library, which should allow you to do many things without writing a single line of JavaScript yourself.
 ---

+To be able to use this JavaScript, you'll need to include it into your project.
+See the [installation guide](/setup/installation) for more information.

 ## Components

 Co-Design will provide JavaScript controllers to every module, which is in need of one.
 See the respective component page for details: